 Vuyiseka’s highlights during her time with TAC are the court victories, including the 2002 ruling in which the South African government was ordered to provide anti-retroviral drugs to prevent transmission of HIV from mothers to their babies during birth.

 During those early years, “we worked non-stop for 14 years with no time to relax,” she says.
 Vuyiseka was forced to leave her child with her mother-in-law when her workload got particularly heavy after she became the Secretary General of TAC—a position she held for six years after being elected twice.
 Her visionary leadership helped one of the largest HIV programs in the world come into its own.

 But it was difficult to watch hundred of her comrades succumb to AIDS in the early years of the organisation.
 With support from family and other TAC members, she was always able to pick up her spear and soldier on.

 “I don’t usually get despondent because I know that I can do something about it,” she says.
 “With our gains in HIV, we can only draw wisdom and strength to know that no matter how long it will take for us to win, it will happen.”

 She also attributes her determination to her children, a 9-year-old daughter and a 3-year-old son.
 “They are more than a motivation,” she says.
 “They are a firm reminder of my duty to hand over a better country to the future generation.”

-Vuyiseka’s vision is one in which female activists can move beyond their often unrecognized roles within movements to actually leading civil society organizations, which remain male-dominated, even in 2016.
+Vuyiseka’s vision is one in which female activists can move beyond their often unrecognised roles within movements to actually leading civil society organisations, which remain male-dominated, even in 2016.
 An ambitious goal, but not unreachable for a woman who has already pushed so many boundaries.